 How do you intend to grow in Ontario and Western US markets?

-This year will likely to be more challenging than the last in terms of keeping our project pipeline full and securing revenue.
+This year will likely be than the last in terms of keeping our project pipeline full and securing revenue.
 However, we are optimistic about long-term opportunities in both Ontario and the Western US.
 Our strategy centers around developing and maintaining capacity and preparing for when these projects start flowing in.
 While it is tempting in lean times to cut costs or accept lower-margin projects, we will remain focused on sustainable pricing to avoid long-term issues.
-We are also working diligently improve efficiency and cost-effectiveness while taking this time to further develop our employees—something difficult to focus on during nonstop projects.
+We are also working diligently to improve efficiency and cost-effectiveness while taking this time to further develop our employees—something difficult to focus on during nonstop projects.

 INTERVIEWS MORE INTERVIEWS